Naxdy/naxgcc-fw/README.md

 This repo houses the firmware for the NaxGCC, a GameCube-style controller built on the [PhobGCC](https://github.com/PhobGCC/PhobGCC-SW).
 The firmware can also be used as an optional firmware for the PhobGCC, though the PhobGCC will then have to be connected to the console directly via USB.

 Like the PhobGCC, the NaxGCC uses hall effect sensors instead of potentiometers for stick input.
 Additionally, it connects directly to the console via USB, by pretending to be a GCC adapter with 1 controller (itself) connected.
 This eliminates one additional layer of polling, and thus reduces perceived latency and improves input consistency.
 The NaxGCC firmware makes use of the [embassy-rs](https://github.com/embassy-rs/embassy) framework for asynchronous operations.
-Mainly, this means that the firmware is capable of polling the sticks and buttons at different frequencies, further improving input consistency for button inputs.
+Mainly, this means that the firmware is capable of polling the sticks and buttons at different frequencies, further improving input consistency and latency for button inputs.

 ## What's the deal with polling?